sunlightlabs/django-mediasync/README.rst

 * provide receiver for compiling SASS before syncing
 * show media directory listing when serving locally in debug mode
 * add processor for Google's Closure Compiler API for JavaScript
+* template tags can now take a variable as the path argument

 2.1.0
 =====